darrell/census_data_importer/README.md

 The only gems required are 'pg' and 'sequel'.

-There is one caveat, you must download the "[Sequence_Number_and_Table_Number_ Lookup.txt](ftp://ftp.census.gov/acs2011_5yr/summaryfile/Sequence_Number_and_T able_Number_Lookup.txt]" file as well as any census data.
+There is one caveat, you must download the "[Sequence_Number_and_Table_Number_ Lookup.txt](ftp://ftp.census.gov/acs2011_5yr/summaryfile/Sequence_Number_and_Table_Number_Lookup.txt]" file as well as any census data.
 This table is used to generate two tables, which the importer script then uses to create and import the rest of the tables.